cypress-io/cypress/cypress/v1.0/documentation/1-Commands/0-and.md

 }
 [/block]

-`cy.and` is used to make assertions about the current subject. `cy.and` is identical to [`cy.should`](https://on.cypress.io/api/should), but `cy.and` sometimes reads better when chaining multiple assertions together.
+`cy.and` makes chaining together assertions easy. `cy.and` is identical to [`cy.should`](https://on.cypress.io/api/should), but `cy.and` sometimes reads better when chaining multiple assertions together.

 | | |
 |--- | --- |